 The Cypress Hills Child Care Corporation (CHCCC) was established in 1990 to offer safe and affordable childcare to residents of Cypress Hills — a low and moderate income, predominantly Latino community in Northeast Brooklyn.

 Our organization has provided critical childcare services to working poor families and has been an economic development and advancement vehicle for neighborhood women.
 The Cypress Hills Family Day Care Network was our first initiative and still flourishes today, assisting local residents interested in capitalizing on their child rearing skills to open their own childcare businesses.

 We play a vital role in helping women acquire their family day care license by providing ongoing training to help them grow and sustain their businesses.
-Currently we have 45 providers; several who have been with the program since its inception, caring for 350 children who range in age from six weeks to 12 years.
-Thirty of the providers, who now possess group day care licenses, have created job opportunities for assistants.
-Over 35 assistants are gainfully employed at different sites within our community.
+Currently we have 56 providers; several who have been with the program since its inception, caring for 650 children who range in age from six weeks to 12 years.
+Fifty-two child care assistants are gainfully employed at different sites within our community.